BeerPruijt/RNNForTimeSeries/README.md

 ## Setup

 1. **Clone the Repository**:
-   - Clone the repository to your local machine using `git clone [repository URL]`.
+   - Clone the repository to your local machine using `git clone https://github.com/BeerPruijt/RNNForTimeSeries.git`.

 2. **Create a Python Environment**:
    - Create a new Python environment with Python 3.9.
 You can use virtualenv or conda to do this.